unisonweb/unison/unison-src/transcripts/diff.output.md

   ⍟ I've added these definitions:

-    type A a
+    structural type A a
-    ability X a1 a2
+    structural ability X a1 a2
     b          : Nat
     bdependent : Nat
     c          : Nat